hmrc/slack-notifications/README.md

 |not_a_real_team                         | Team is not a real MDTP team with human members                        |
 |not_a_real_github_user                  | Github user is not a real person, e.g. CI user                         |

+### Whitelisted domains

+Any URL can be checked against whitelisted domains stored in WhitelistedLink.scala.

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")